GentRoyal/outreachy-contributions/README.md

 2025-03-24 22:52:03,698 - INFO - Test set saved (Shape: (132, 3))
 ```
 - It is worth noting that the dataset was splitted using scaffold method of split.
 This is because I think we stand a chance of making sure that similar molecules don’t mix between our training, validation and test sets if we use scaffold split.
 By that we are truly testing our moddel on new data instead of a random split.
-- Although this project runs the hERG dataset, it is capable of doing the same operations on the following datasets {'LD50_Zhu', 'ClinTox', 'Carcinogens_Lagunin', 'Skin Reaction', 'AMES', 'hERG', 'hERG_Karim', 'DILI'}
+- Although this project runs the hERG dataset, it is capable of doing the same operations on the following datasets {'LD50_Zhu', 'ClinTox', 'Carcinogens_Lagunin', 'Skin Reaction', 'AMES', 'hERG', 'hERG_Karim', 'DILI'}, if I lift the restriction on inputs.

 ## Task 2: Featurisation
 The choice of Featuriser for this project are based on two criterions